Stay Tuned for Weekly Updates

 This technique also reduces CPU load, allowing for smoother playback and faster mixing.

-👉 Pro tip: Keep the original MIDI saved separately.
-That way, you can always go back if you want to tweak a part later.
+Pro tip: Keep the original MIDI saved separately so you can always go back if you want to tweak a part later.

 Final Thoughts